xia2/xia2/doc/sphinx/multiplex/custom_clustering_via_html.rst

 This command specifies the sub-set of datasets from your selection, and uses the ``xia2-multiplex-working.phil`` file to configure multiplex in the same way as the original job.
 This means you do not need to specify the input files again, as they are imported from ``xia2-multiplex-working.phil``.
-Note that this will not provide side-by-side comparison of data quality statisitics as you would get if you :doc:`selected clusters via the commandline<intensity_based_clustering>`.
+Note that this will not provide side-by-side comparison of data quality statistics as you would get if you :doc:`selected clusters via the command-line<intensity_based_clustering>`.

 .. image:: ../figures/multiplex_html_popup.png